junxit/us-congress-bills-114/bill.md

   - **(E)** The Department of Justice.
   - **(F)** The Department of the Treasury.
   - **(G)** The Office of the Director of National Intelligence.
-- **(3)** *Cybersecurity purpose* The term cybersecurity purpose means the purpose of protecting an information system or information that is stored on, processed by, or transiting an information system from a cybersecurity threat or security vulnerability or identifying the source of a cybersecurity threat or using a defensive measure.
+- **(3)** *Cybersecurity purpose* The term cybersecurity purpose means the purpose of protecting (including through the use of a defensive measure) an information system or information that is stored on, processed by, or transiting an information system from a cybersecurity threat or security vulnerability or identifying the source of a cybersecurity threat.
 - **(4)** *Cybersecurity threat*
   - **(A)** *In general* Except as provided in subparagraph (B), the term cybersecurity threat means an action, not protected by the first amendment to the Constitution of the United States, on or through an information system that may result in an unauthorized effort to adversely impact the security, confidentiality, integrity, or availability of an information system or information that is stored on, processed by, or transiting an information system.
   - **(B)** *Exclusion* The term cybersecurity threat does not include any action that solely involves a violation of a consumer term of service or a consumer licensing agreement.